 What information do we collect about you?

-Generally the information we collect about you includes (but is not limited to) your name, address, and telephone number.
+Generally the information we collect about you includes (but is not limited to) your name, street address, email address and telephone number.
 We may also collect other information depending on the circumstances.

 If you are a client the other personal information collected would generally include information about the services that you require, any information needed to arrange for the service to be provided and any information that would enable us to improve the quality or efficiency of the services provided to you.
 We may also contact you after services are provided to collect information about the services that were provided to you.
 In addition we may collect your bank account or credit card details from you if these details are required for payment.

 Like many commercial websites, this website may collect certain information about visitors to the website, such as the date and time of your visit and the pages that you accessed.
 This information will not include your identity or any other personal information unless you specifically provide this information when visiting our site.

 We collect and disclose personal information about clients and third parties so that we can:

 - provide you with the services you request,

 - conduct our business,